Callisto Protocol Best Weapons & Upgrades [All 7]

 • High Capacity Magazine Upgrade: With 900 credits, it will increase the ammo capacity of the pistol.

-• Stability Upgrade: With a cost of 900 credits, it will simply reduce the total amount of weapon recoil.
+• Stability Upgrade: With a cost of 900 credits, it will reduce the total amount of weapon recoil.

 • TK 33 Burst Mode: Costing 3600 credits, it simply grants the pistol an alt-fire mode.